pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.0 =
+This major upgrade adds new features for surveying (e.g., write-in answers, multi-lingual surveys) and catalysis (e.g., display lumping, better support for qualitative analysis).

 = 1.4.2 =
 This minor upgrade makes some usability changes, improves survey usability and accessibility, and fixes a few small bugs.